The House of Mirth (2000 film)

 The House of Mirth is a 2000 drama film written and directed by Terence Davies.
 An adaptation of Edith Wharton's 1905 novel The House of Mirth, the film stars Gillian Anderson.
-It is an international co-production between the United Kingdom, Germany, and United States.
+It is an international co-production between the United Kingdom, Germany and the United States.
+The "misleading title", derived from a phrase in the Old Testament, was used by newspapers for an insurance scandal of 1905.

 Plot

-Lily Bart is a beautiful socialite accustomed to comfort and luxury.
-Along with her younger cousin, Grace Stepney, she lives with her wealthy aunt, Julia Peniston.
+Lily Bart is an impoverished socialite accustomed to comfort and luxury.
+Along with her younger cousin, Grace Stepney, she lives with her wealthy aunt, Julia Peniston, who gives Lily a small allowance.

-Lily genuinely admires lawyer Lawrence Selden, but he is too poor for her to seriously consider marrying.
-Her choices are limited to coarse, vulgar Simon Rosedale, a rising financier, and wealthy but dull Percy Gryce.
-Lily’s friend Judy Trenor urges her to pursue Gryce.
-Lily, however, cannot help preferring Selden, and during a country weekend, they take a long walk and share an innocent kiss.
+Lily admires lawyer Lawrence Selden, but he is too poor for her to seriously consider marrying.
+Her choices are limited to Simon Rosedale, a rising financier, and the wealthy Percy Gryce.
+Lily's friend Judy Trenor urges her to pursue Gryce.
+Lily, however, prefers Selden, and during a country weekend, they take a walk and kiss.
 Gryce, with whom Lily has broken two appointments, leaves abruptly.
 Fearful for her future, a dejected Lily pours out her troubles to Judy's husband, Gus Trenor.
-He leads her to believe he will help her earn money through investment.
+He leads her to believe that he will help her earn money through investment.
 Later, Lily purchases scandalous letters written by Bertha Dorset revealing that Selden was her lover.
 Lily is hurt, but keeps the letters secret.

 At a wedding, Lily receives a $5,000 check from Gus Trenor, who claims to have reinvested another $4,000.
-Later, he invites Lily to the opera, where she is seen by her disapproving aunt and Lawrence Selden as she sits with Trenor and Rosedale.
+Later, he invites Lily to the opera, where she is seen by Julia and Selden as she sits with Trenor and Rosedale.
 Trenor tricks her into leaving the opera and accompanying him to his home, where he tries to kiss her, claiming that Lily is not playing a fair game when she accepts his money but refuses him her attentions.
-When Lily arrives home, her aunt refuses to lend her the money to repay the $9000 she received from Trenor.
-Lily confides in Grace, asking if she should turn to Selden for his understanding, but Grace advises against it; she loves Lawrence and is jealous of Lily.
+When Lily arrives home, Julia refuses to lend her the money to repay the $9,000 she received from Trenor.
+Lily confides in Grace, asking if she should turn to Selden for his understanding, but Grace advises against it; Grace secretly loves Lawrence.
 Lily had arranged a later appointment with Selden while at the wedding, and she counts on his love for her to overcome her foolish mistakes.

-While Lily is hoping to hear from Selden, Rosedale visits, proposing to her as if suggesting a corporate merger.
-His wealth could free Lily, yet she politely rejects his flattering but cold blooded proposal.
+While Lily is hoping to hear from Selden, Rosedale visits, proposing to her.
+His wealth could free Lily, yet she rejects his proposal.
 Bertha Dorset invites Lily to the Dorsets' yacht for a European cruise.
 Lily accepts, desperate to escape the debts, whispers and criticism in New York.